 Driveway-Rated Materials

 Not all pavers are driveway-rated.
-We use specifically engineered driveway pavers, typically 60mm (2-3/8”) thick versus 40-50mm for patios.
-Manufacturers we trust for driveways:
+A driveway needs specifically engineered pavers, typically 60mm (2-3/8”) thick versus 40-50mm for patios.
+Manufacturers worth specifying for driveways:

 - Techo-Bloc Industria — Modern aesthetic, exceptional strength.
 80mm thick option available for heavy vehicles.